zebrallel/Coursera/README.md

 # Coursera Repo

-Just a lib for record what I learned from Coursera.
+Just a lib for recording what I learned from Coursera.